achrissan/QuantificationProject/README.md

 ### Data Requirements
 The code uses two perfusion MRI series:
-1. Main Perfusion Scan for the myocardial signal and saturated LV signal
+1. Main perfusion scan for the myocardial signal and saturated LV signal
-2. Dilute Bolus Scan for the unsaturated LV signal
+2. Dilute bolus scan for the unsaturated LV signal
 The code is set up such that both series are in the same DICOM directory.

 The tool assumes: